difflog-project/datalog-bench/README.md

 &emsp;*quickfoil-bongard* has 10 variants which are generated from the same data source but have varying size candidate rule sets.

 ### Input-Output Data

+Input-output datasets are provided in two different formats, called primary and alternate.

+##### Primary format
 <b>\*.facts</b> -- input data.
 Contains expected tuples for a specific input.
 There should be one .facts file per input relation.
 <br>
 <b>\*.expected</b> -- output data.
 Contains expected tuples for a specific output.
 There should be one .expected file per output relation.